danraskin/danraskin/README.md

 ◁◁◁ Aspirations: ▷▷▷
   - Acquiring and developing 'computer skills.'
   - Decoupling technology from mass-engineered rapid dopamine cycling experiments and the general commodification of life.
-Is is the possible?
+Is this possible?

 ## Portfolio
 <!--